visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/install.md

 :::

 :::important
-If you face any installation issues, kindly contact the BI Hub support team with complete failure log details at support@bihub.com.
+In case of installation issues, kindly contact the BI Hub support team with complete failure log details at support@bihub.com.
 :::